sftpplus/sftpplus-docs/src/doc_source/developer/http-api-authentication.rst

 ----

 :name: home_folder_structure
-:type: List of lists.
+:type: List of strings.
 :optional: Yes
 :default: Empty list.
-:description: List of lists, each contain a path which should be created inside home folder.
+:description: List of strings, each containing a relative path which should be created inside the home folder.

 ----